 Here, then, is how you fight the good fight.

-If your conscience condemns you as a sinner (Christ died for sinners!) or unworthy of grace (grace is for the unworthy!), the remedy is not to try and clean yourself and make yourself acceptable.
+If your conscience condemns you as a sinner (Christ died for sinners!) or unworthy of grace (grace is for the unworthy!), the remedy is not to try and make yourself acceptable.
 That way lies disaster and shipwreck.
 The only cure for a guilty conscience is the cleansing blood of Jesus (Heb 10:22).
-So look to Jesus, see the cross and the empty tomb, and believe the good news.
+Look to Jesus, see the cross and the empty tomb, and believe the good news.
 Jesus has done it all!

 If someone uses the mirror of the law to point out your imperfections, don’t cast off your good conscience but fix your eyes on Jesus and his glorious perfections.
 You are one with the Lord and as he is so are you in this world (1 Jn 4:17)!